BND Hamburger Icon

 Experts estimate that there are about 30 million PowerPoint presentations created every day!

-Recording slide timing
+Set the slide timing

 Slide Show > Rehearse Timings

-The recording window allows users to advance to the next slide, pause the presentation, view the current slide’s time, restart the recording for a slide and view the total runtime of the presentation.
+The recording window allows users to advance to the next slide, pause the presentation, view the current slide’s time, restart the recording for a slide and view the total run time of the presentation.

 What is PowerPoint autoplay?